yoeran/flowtyper/README.md

 # FlowTyper

-Simple textwriter that deletes your work if you pause to long.
-Inspired by the FlowState app.
+Simple textwriter that deletes your work if you pause too long.
+Inspired by the [Flowstate app](http://hailoverman.com/flowstate).
 Rebuilt in Electron for fun.

 ![FlowTyper screengrab](http://static.yoeran.nl/flowtyper/flowtyper-example.gif)